e-gov/GOVSSO/TechnicalSpecification.md

 `RS256` signature algorithm is used, the client application must be able to verify the signature using this algorithm.
 It would be reasonable to use a standard JWT library which supports all JWT algorithms.
 The change of algorithm is considered unlikely, but possible in case a security vulnerability is detected in the `RS256`.

 For the signature verification the GOVSSO public signature key must be used.
-The public signature key is published at the public signature key endpoint (see chapter “8.
-GOVSSO endpoints”).
+The public signature key is published at the public signature key endpoint (see chapter [8 Endpoints](#8-endpoints)).

 The public signature key is stable - the public signature key will be changed according to security recommendations.
 However, the key can be changed without prior notice for security reasons.
 Key exchange is carried out based on [OIDC-CORE](https://openid.net/specs/openid-connect-core-1_0.html) standard.